VictorG2004/cse15l-lab-reports/lab1.md

 ![Image](VSCodeOpen.png)
 * If you do not see the terminal, you can click the terminal button wich can be found at the top of the page in the middle of run and help.
 Choose New Terminal.
 * Once the terminal is open you are going to type: ssh accountname@ieng6.ucsd.edu
-* Your account name should be the account username for for your cse 15 class so the one that starts with cs15lsp
+* Your account name should be the account username for for your cse 15 class.
+* You should be able to find your username using this [Link](https://sdacs.ucsd.edu/~icc/index.php).
+Sign into the Account Lookup and your username is the one that starts with cs15lsp.
 * You will probably be asked: Are you sure you want to continue connecting (yes/no/[fingerprint])?
 Type yes
 * The terminal will now ask you for your password which is the ucsd password you are currently using or can be changed by visiting following website [Link] (https://sdacs.ucsd.edu/~icc/index.php).
 * You have now logged in and connected to a computer in the CSE basement!